AlecTraas/computational-geo-lab/Portfolios/Kai.md

 \\\\
 \gamma=\arccos\frac{\cosh a\cosh b\,-\,\cosh c}{\sinh a \sinh b}}
 ```
 Over my spring break, I've continued to try to get `geometry-tools` working.
 Unfortunately, I've come to the conclusion that there is something inherently broken with the code, and that I must use a different package.
+One comparable (though far worse documented) package is Casey Duckering's [hyperbolic](https://github.com/cduck/hyperbolic), which I will--going forward--attempt to get functional.